• Skip to primary navigation

 Nauyaca waterfalls

 You have 3 ways to get to the waterfall.
-If you still have energy, you can hike it.
-It’s 8 kilometers round trip (around 5 miles) through a hot and humid jungle.
-The entrance fee for hiking is $9 USD.
+You can hike the 8 kilometers round trip (around 5 miles) through a hot and humid jungle.

 Day 10: Travel to San Jose/Fly Out